Matt-Mills98/Echoes.fyi/README.md

 ## Features

-- Track Recommendations
+- View Track Recommendations
     - Track recommendations are filterable and searchable.
 Recommendations can be based on genres and individual tracks.
-- Account Statistics
+- View Account Statistics
     - Track, artists, and genre statistics returned dependent on the signed in user.
-- Audio Analysis
+- View Audio Analysis
     - All tracks include an audio analysis which breaks down track features and sections.
 - Full and Partial Track Playback
     - Dependent on Spotify Subscription.
 Full playback is only available to premium users.
-- Artist's Top Songs
+- View Artist's Top Songs
-- Albums
+- View Albums
-- Liked/Followed Tracks, Albums, and Playlists
+- View Liked/Followed Tracks, Albums, and Playlists

 ## Screenshots